 If you choose to create an employee handbook for your company, don’t forget to conduct annual reviews to make sure it is current.
 To further protect your company (and your employees), you should also have the right insurance coverage.

-If you have any questions or are unsure about which coverage suits your business needs, let’s talk.
+If you have any questions or are unsure about which coverage suits your business needs, call me now!

 Opinions expressed in this article are solely the author’s opinion, not intended to provide the reader with legal or any other professional advice.
 Should you need advice or opinion, consult with a qualified professional to address your specific needs.